filamentphp/filament/packages/panels/docs/02-getting-started.md

 Relation managers are tables that display related records for an existing resource on the edit screen for the parent resource.
 For example, in our project, you could view and manage a patient's treatments directly below their edit form.

-NOTE: You can also use Filament ["actions"](../actions/modals#modal-forms) to open a modal form to create, edit, and delete treatments directly from the patient's table.
+> You can also use Filament ["actions"](../actions/modals#modal-forms) to open a modal form to create, edit, and delete treatments directly from the patient's table.

 Use the `make:filament-relation-manager` artisan command to quickly create a relation manager, connecting the patient resource to the related treatments: